Frequently Asked Questions About Drug Tax

 tax stamp once I receive it?

-Permanently affix the stamp to the marijuana and/or controlled substance immediately after receiving the substance.
+Affix the drug tax stamps to the marijuana and/or controlled substance immediately after receiving the substance.

 Can I reuse my stamps?